FraniukasSneideris/Python---Creating-a-Script-to-Register-App-Users/README.md

 # Python-Creating-a-Script-to-Register-App-Users

 This project enhances a simple user registration system by improving its modularity and functionality.
-The original idea comes from a DataCamp project that focuses on validating and registering individual users.
-This project expands on that by introducing Object-Oriented Programming (OOP), enhancing the structure, and allowing bulk user registration from a CSV file.
+The original idea comes from the DataCamp project "Creating Functions to Register App Users" which focuses on validating and registering individual users.
+This project expands on that by introducing Object-Oriented Programming (OOP), enhancing the structure, introducing Common-Line Interface (CLI) and allowing bulk user registration from a CSV file.

 ## Project Overview